NLnetLabs/krill-manual/source/manage-roas.rst

 NOT SEEN        Remove     Keep the ROA if it is for a planned or backup announcement.

 REDUNDANT       Remove

+PREFIX REMOVED  Remove     | Keep the ROA if you believe that your prefix will be re-added by
+                           | any parent.

 =============== ========== =============================================================================

 .. _krill_add_roa: